0xNefu/txchyon/src/content/posts/portfolio-management/how-to-rebalance-a-crypto-portfolio.md

 Once allocation and rebalancing are set, everything else becomes easier.

 Joe’s lesson: *laugh at the market swings, stick to the plan, and let the rules work for you*.

+> See full portfolio management hub for next steps: **[Txchyon Portfolio Management Series](https://txchyon.com/categories/portfolio-management/)**